Strilanc/Strilanc.github.io/_posts/2015-12-13-Delayed-Choice-Quantum-Erasure.md

 The core idea behind the experiment is to make an entangled copy of the which-slit-did-the-photon-go-through information.
 This entangled copy can then be measured to reveal an interference pattern hiding in results that apparently had no interference pattern.

-The most well known DCQE experiment is the one done by Kim et al. in 2000.
+The most famous DCQE experiment was done by Kim et al. in the year 2000.
 Taking a bit of insspiration from [one of the sites Wikipedia linked to](http://strangepaths.com/the-quantum-eraser-experiment/2007/03/20/en/), and as little inspiration as possible from [wikipedia's diagram](https://en.wikipedia.org/wiki/File:Kim_EtAl_Quantum_Eraser.svg), I made this diagram summarizing the setup:

 <img src="/assets/{{ loc }}/dcqe-photon-diagram.png" title="Over-simplified experimental setup diagram"/>

 I need to emphasize that this diagram is over-simplified.
 For example, the actual experiment has various lenses and prisms to direct the photons.
-It also uses detectors feeding to an electronic counter instead of screens.
+It also doesn't use screens; it uses synchronized detectors all connected to an electronic counter.

-Anyways, the process the diagram is intended to communicate is:
+Anyways, the process the diagram is intended to communicate is that the experiment works by having:

+1.
-1. **Entangled Superposition**:
+**Entangled Superposition**:
 A photon arrives, encounters the wall with two slits, and passes through the slits.
 This puts the photon's position into a superposition.
 Special crystals then [split the photon into two photons](https://en.wikipedia.org/wiki/Spontaneous_parametric_down-conversion).

+2.
-2. **Delayed**:
+**Delayed**:
 One of the resulting photons does the normal double-slit thing, building up an apparent lack-of-interference pattern on the interference screen.
 The other photon embodies the which-way information, and its journey is represented by the right half of the diagram.

+3.
-3. **Choice**:
+**Choice**:
 The "choice" to erase or not is performed by two beam splitters, one for the top slit and one for the bottom slit, acting on the which-way photon.
 (I think this is the weakest part of the setup, since using beam splitters is a bit like making both choices, but whatever it works fine.)
 If the which-way photon passes through the beam splitters without being reflected, its impact point at the top or bottom tells us which slit the original photon passed through.
 But if the which-way photon is reflected by the splitters then, regardless of the starting slit, the photon will show up in each erased case half of the time.
 This unconditional 50/50 split is how the which-way information is "erased".

+4.
-4. **Recovery**:
+**Recovery**:
 By grouping runs of the experiment into buckets based on where the which-way photon hit the which-way screen, and looking at the pattern on the interference screen built up by photons from each bucket individually, we find some interesting patterns.
 The top and bottom case buckets show nothing interesting happening, but the erased case buckets filter the apparent lack-of-interference pattern into sub interference patterns!